The game was rigged. Now you're armed.

 "My job is simple.
 Protect your money and protect your family.
 That's it."

-— Spanner Jack's core mission, baked into every analysisSame body, different head
+— Spanner Jack's core mission, baked into every analysisAnd then there's the honest seller

 Motor-Oid is part of the FeelFamous village — a family of community intelligence tools built on the same platform.